Pluteus cervinus Fawn Pluteus Shipley Country Park,

 White and spreading over tree trunk at least 20 cm.
 Appearance

 like thick paint with raised patches.
-Uneven margin.
-Inedible
+Uneven margin

 University Park, Nottinghamshire (March 2009)